About the Program

 PSSP is a one-year, 12-credit program for Hunter college juniors and seniors interested in exploring public service as a career.
 The core of PSSP is a placement in a public or non-profit agency or elected official's office, paired with academic seminars and educational instruction on career and policy issues of concern to New York City.
 Students enroll for a full academic year, from September to May, and receive a stipend, depending on funding.

-PSSP offers placements in a wide range of non-profit and government agencies and elected official's offices.
+PSSP offers placements in a wide range of non-profit organizations, government agencies, and elected official's offices.
 Scholars work at their placements 20 hours per week from September through May of the program year.

-Placements are substantive and policy related, giving scholars the opportunity to work alongside and learn from professionals who develop strategies to manage pressing urban problems.
+Placements are substantive and policy related, giving scholars the opportunity to work alongside and learn from public service professionals who develop strategies to manage pressing urban problems.

 Placements vary each year, depending on the interests of students and the needs of agencies.
 Click here for a list of current placements.